Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Transport model and optimal operating point

 For the parallel charging configuration, the interaction Hamiltonian takes the form

-where the cooperative dissipation via the shared reservoir is characterized by the collective jump operators $q_i=\sqrt{\Gamma_i}(p_aa+p_{b_i}b_i)$.
+where the cooperative dissipation via the common reservoir is characterized by the collective operators $q_i=\sqrt{\Gamma_i}(p_aa+p_{b_i}b_i)$.
 The condition for nonreciprocity remains identical to that of the cascaded case, but with $\mu_i=p_ap_{b_i}$.
 Solving the corresponding dynamical equations yields the energy stored in the $n$-th battery,

 where $\Lambda_0=\sum_{i=1}^n\Gamma_i|p_a|^2+\kappa_a$, $\Lambda_i=\Gamma_i|p_{b_i}|^2+\kappa_{b_i}$, for $i=1,...,n$.
 In the steady-state limit,